syncopika/rust-midi/readme.md

 just playing with Rust to explore MIDI files. nothing much to see here atm :)

-also thanks to insomnimus for https://github.com/insomnimus/nodi, which I'm using in this project.
+also thanks to the creators of [nodi](https://github.com/insomnimus/nodi), [midly](https://github.com/kovaxis/midly) and [midir](https://github.com/Boddlnagg/midir), which help make it fairly easy to work with MIDI files.

 ![screenshot of command line output for the app](screenshot.png)